Ptujec/LaunchBar/Window-Actions/README.md

 <img src="windowactions.png" width="745"/>

-Window actions are applied to the currently active window.
+Window actions are applied to the currently active window on your main screen.
+The action "Move window between screens" is made for two screens.

 ## Download